Business & Finance

 Emory Coblentz (11-5-1869 to 8-6-1941)

-Mr. Coblentz was born in Middleton, Maryland and educated there including Middleton High School.
+Mr. Coblentz was born in Middletown, Maryland and educated there including Middletown High School.
 He was the clerk in a General Store in 1886.
 He received his law degree and was admitted to the Frederick County bar in 1898.
 He was the first president of People’s Fire Insurance Company of Frederick County; served as officer of several banks, a member of the Christ Evangelical Reformed church.
 His forefathers were farmers and were among the early settlers of Pennsylvania.
 He was involved with railroads, especially the Frederick & Middleton Railway.
 In 1908 this expanded and became the Hagerstown & Frederick Railway.
 He married Amy Doub (1871-1904), who died early in her life.
 His second wife was Mary Kefauver (1882-1959).
 He had five daughters: Ruth (1895-1974), Naomi, Miriam, Helen and Esther (1898-1986).
 He is buried at Christ Reformed Cemetery in Middletown.

-Emory L. Coblentz, 72, died at Frederick City Hospital after a lingering illness.
+Obituary: Mr. Emory L. Coblentz, 72, died at Frederick City Hospital after a lingering illness.

 Funeral services will be held at the late home in Middletown.